BsaibesT/bsaibest.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    After reflowing the cylinder, the structure can be smoothed out.
+    After reflowing the cylinder, the structure is be smoothed out.
 </div>